 Criteria to Get Approved

 To get approved for royalty financing, you must have existing sales.
 Investment companies need to see potential revenue and existing customers.
 Products with high profit margins are also desirable.

 If you need help with royalty financing, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.